Werner Roth (soccer, born 1948): Soccer career

-Born in Yugoslavia, Roth emigrated to the United States at age eight, going on to become a rising star in American soccer through the 1960s.
-He attended Brooklyn Technical High School, playing on the varsity squad from 1962 to 1966, and captaining the team in his senior year.
+Roth was born in Yugoslavia, and emigrated to the United States at age eight.
+He became a rising star in American soccer through the 1960s, attending Brooklyn Technical High School, playing on the varsity squad from 1962 to 1966, and captaining the team in his senior year.

 Additionally, he studied architecture at the Pratt Institute, and played for the German-Hungarians in the German American Soccer League.

-One of the few Americans on a star-studded New York Cosmos side (i.e. Pelé, Franz Beckenbauer), Roth played with the club seven years, and helped it to Soccer Bowl titles in 1972, 1977 and 1978.
-He also appeared 15 times for his adopted country's national team, in the 1970s.
+One of the few Americans on a star-studded New York Cosmos team (i.e. Pelé, Franz Beckenbauer) in the North American Soccer League (NASL), Roth played with the club seven years, was All-Star in 1975, 1977, and 1978, and helped it to Soccer Bowl titles in 1972, 1977 and 1978.
+He also appeared 15 times for United States men's national soccer team in the 1970s.

 Movie career and personal life

 Roth played Germany national team captain Baumann in the 1981 movie Victory (titled Escape to Victory in Europe), which also featured former Cosmos teammate Pelé, as well as Sylvester Stallone and Michael Caine.
 He was inducted into the National Soccer Hall of Fame in 1989.

-In 2005, having been living in Brooklyn and Long Island for decades, Roth became engaged to soap opera actress Robin Mattson.
+Roth lived in Brooklyn and Long Island for decades.
+In 2005, he became engaged to soap opera actress Robin Mattson.
 The couple were married in June 2006.